Bogoria, Poland: History

 The name of the village comes from the Bogoria family, which resided in the nearby village of Skotniki.
 In 1578, Bogoria was a small settlement, and a local nobleman named Krzysztof Bogoria Podlecki decided to found here a town.
 In 1616, King Sigismund III Vasa granted it Magdeburg rights, and Bogoria quickly developed, with its own town hall, artisans and eight fairs every year.
 The town belonged to Sandomierz Voivodeship in the Lesser Poland Province, and like other locations, it was completely destroyed by Swedish soldiers in the Deluge (1655–1660).
 In 1662, it had only 300 inhabitants, and by 1676, the population shrank to 100.
 In the 18th century, the situation improved, with merchants and cloth makers opening their shops here.
 In 1770, however, Bogoria burned, together with the town hall.
 By 1827, when after the Partitions of Poland, the town belonged to the Russian-controlled Congress Poland, it had a population of 425, with 73 houses.
 Bogoria lost its town charter after the November Uprising (1869), together with a number of other towns of northern Lesser Poland.

 During World War II, Bogoria was one of centers of the Home Army.
 In December 1942, the Jędrusie resistance organization attacked a German train, robbing it of 30 tons of sugar, and killed a local German spy.
 Polish underground press was distributed in Bogoria.
 The Germans destroyed 80% of the village.

-Demography

-According to the 2002 Poland census, there were 1,038 people residing in Bogoria village, of whom 47.6% were male and 52.4% were female.
-In the village, the population was spread out, with 26.6% under the age of 18, 37.6% from 18 to 44, 17.2% from 45 to 64, and 18.6% who were 65 years of age or older.